 During the post-2011 order in the Middle East, regional middle powers have embraced a multiplicity of roles.
 Turkey has played multiple regional roles in the Middle East: regional leader, protector of regional stability, bridge between the West and the East, a model for economic achievement in the region, liberalizer supporting democratic reforms, defender of Islam, and mediator in regional conflicts.
 Iran, however embraced the role of an independent actor fighting against imperialism and the leader of Islamic resistance in the Middle East.
 Saudi Arabia has also played multiple roles in the region, such as regional leader, protector of Sunni Islam, protector of the regional order against revolutionary movements, regional leader against terrorism, etc. Egypt has performed the role of regional stabilizer, the protector of the region against terrorism and extremism, etc. In their pursuit to bigger regional roles, small states have also embraced several regional roles.
-Qatar portrayed itself as the supporter of moderate Islam through supporting the Brotherhood, an independent actor, etc. Through military interventions and foreign aid, the UAE has played the role of a regional stabilizer, custodian of multilateralism, and protector of moderate Islam in the region.
+Qatar portrayed itself as the supporter of moderate Islam through supporting the Brotherhood.
+Through military interventions and foreign aid, the UAE has played the role of a regional stabilizer, custodian of multilateralism, and protector of moderate Islam in the region.

 The third dimension in this framework is related to foreign policy orientation.
 Orientation can be understood as the preference of a state with respect to the maintenance of the regional order.
 This orientation is important to show how roles are likely to be performed to achieve a state’s preference in a particular regional order.
 This foreign policy orientation can be discerned through a regional middle power’s satisfaction or dissatisfaction with the regional order.
 In contrast to the conventional assumption that middle powers are inherently status quo and aim to preserve the existing order through multilateralism and international institutions, a closer look at middle power beyond the Western world would challenge this assumption.
 The Middle East regional system is constituted of regional middle powers that can be either status-quo oriented or revisionist in carrying out their roles.
 The satisfaction—or lack thereof—with the regional order can determine whether the states that are playing the role of regional middle powers are doing so with a view to support or revise the regional status quo.
 For example, Qatar and the UAE both play similar roles in the Middle East, as supporters of moderate Islam and mediators in regional issues.
 Yet, their foreign policy orientation led to divergence in their behavior.
 Qatar’s mediating role in several regional affairs can be considered a revisionist role aimed at changing the current regional structure, which led to several tensions and confrontations with the Saudi kingdom and other Gulf monarchies.
 The UAE, however, carries out a comparable role through a status-quo foreign policy that aims to preserve the current regional order.
 Iran and Israel’s nuclear efforts can also provide good illustrations for the importance of foreign policy orientation.
 Whereas Israel’s military capabilities and nuclear weapons are developed for status quo purposes, Iran’s capabilities are often seen as revisionist, aiming to alter the current regional order.